theluxury/emacs-profile/memsql.md

 <b>Leaf 1</b>: 52.90.121.31 <br>
 <b>Leaf 2</b>: 54.175.54.74

-3: I personally just use iterms which allows you to broadcast commands across multiple terminal windows.
-If that was not an option I guess I could write a bash script that loops through the nodes and runs the command.
+3: I personally use iterms which allows one to broadcast commands across multiple terminal windows.
+If that is not an option, I can write a bash script that loops through the nodes and runs the command.

-It would appear that the master aggregator is under the most load form top.
+It would appear that the master aggregator is under the most load from top.
 ```
 ubuntu@MasterAggregator:~$ top
 top - 03:22:06 up 21:14,  2 users,  load average: 0.00, 0.02, 0.05